OpenDataLiteracy/WSDOT-2017/PlanOfWork.md

 What will this project produce?
 This should include items like software, data, metadata schemas, models or figures, and documentation.

 *Interim*
+- Deliverables that will be completed throughout the project

 *End of project*
+- A Final deliverable that will be completed at the end of the project (Many interim deliverables will likely add up to a final deliverable)

 **Plan for Sustainability**
 Describe how you will manage deliverables during the project and the plan for handing over, and sustaining deliverables over time.